EllyC20/ms3-beauty-buys/TESTING.md

 * By clicking the delete button the user should be asked do they want to delete the review.
 The user should be able to confirm or cancel the request.
     - This was tested by visiting the deployed site, signing in and visually inspecting the results.
 This confirmed the expected behaviors.

+**New Review**

+While testing the New Review page I expect the following things to occur;

+* A form to be available that allows the user to input specific information.
+Each section should be validated, required and only submit when all requirements are met.
+Once submitted this should then display on the reviews page and on the users profile.
+    - This was tested by visiting the deployed site, signing in and submitting a new review.
+This confirmed the expected behaviors.

+**Manage Reviews - Admin Only**

+While testing the Manage Reviews page I expect the following things to occur;

+* The Manage Reviews navigation link should only be visible if the user signed in is the "admin" user.
+    - This was tested by visting the deployed site and signing in using the admin account.
+This confimed the expected results.
+* On the Manage Reviews page I expect as admin to be able to see all reviews and have the edit and delete buttons visible for all reviews.
+    - This was tested by visting the deployed site and signing in using the admin account.
+This confimed the expected results.
+* When the edit button is chosen, Admin should be redirected to the "Edit Review" page.
+    - Testing was done by signing in as admin and selecting this option, this confirmed the expected results.
+* When the delete button is chosen, Admin should be prompted to confirm they wish to delete the review or be given the option to cancel.
+    - Testing was done by signing in as admin and selecting this option, this confirmed the expected results.

 ## Problems Encountered

 * While testing my "Reviews" page on multiple devices I noted while using an Ipad Pro that the edit and delete buttons escaped their card